elasticio/salesforce-component-v2/README.md

 * **Include referenced objects** - Multiselect dropdown list with all the related child and parent objects of the selected object type.
 List entries are given as `Object Name/Reference To (Relationship Name)`.
 Select one or more related objects, which will be join queried and included in the response from your Salesforce Organization.
 Please see the **Limitations** section below for use case advisories.
 * **Allow criteria to be omitted** - Checkbox.
 If checked and nothing is specified in criteria, an empty object will be returned.
 If not checked and nothing is found, the action will throw an error.
 * **Allow zero results** - Checkbox.
 If checked and nothing is found in your Salesforce Organization, an empty object will be returned.
 If not checked and nothing is found, the action will throw an error.
 * **Pass binary data to the next component (if found object has it)** - Checkbox.
-If it is checked and the found object record has a binary field (primitive type `base64`), then its data will be passed to the next component as a binary attachment.
+If it is checked and the found object record has a binary field (primitive type `base64`), then its data will be passed to the next component as a binary attachment and link to it will be replaced to link on the platform
 * **Enable Cache Usage** - Flag to enable cache usage.

 #### Expected input metadata